clasen/Cryptop/README.md

 **Use at your own risk.** I am not responsible for any data loss, security breaches, or other issues that may arise from using this software.
 If you have extremely sensitive data or require enterprise-level security guarantees, please consider using professionally audited password management solutions.

-That said, using Cryptop is **significantly safer than keeping your passwords in a plain text CSV file**.
+That said, using Csbox is **significantly safer than keeping your passwords in a plain text CSV file**.

 **Note**: This project is not affiliated with Dropbox Inc. It is an independent tool created to help users manage their passwords locally after the discontinuation of the Dropbox Passwords service.